Parenting in KFL&A

 • Finding helpful services in your community

-If you would like a public health nurse to contact you to see if HBHC is a good fit, complete the online form at kflaph.ca/HBHCSelfReferralForm or call 613-549-1232, ext.
+If you would like a public health nurse to contact you to see if HBHC is right for you, complete the online form at kflaph.ca/HBHCSelfReferralForm or call 613-549-1232, ext.
 1524 or e-mail HBHC.intake@kflaph.ca.

 We are all crossing our fingers and hoping that you get some rest this week!
 Enjoy the snuggles with your baby.
 We will be in touch with you next week.